Optimizing AXPY with Twists and Turns

 #endif

-That is, for each particular x86_64 architecture OpenBLAS includes a hand-written kernel -- written either using intrinsics, or inline assembly.
+That is, for each particular x86_64 (micro) architecture OpenBLAS includes a hand-written kernel -- written either using intrinsics, or inline assembly.

 The general case of OpenBLAS DAXPY is the following.
 (Only the main loop is shown.)